Hiking the Tongariro Crossing is one of the Top 100 Travel Adventures in the world. View the list and follow our mission to complete them.

 - Emerald Lakes: As you begin the slow ascent, you’ll be trekking past a collection of beautiful, colored lakes.
 These small lakes are shades of blue and green in color and are the remnants of volcanic explosions that filled with mineral-rich water.

 - Blue Lake: The last major landmark before you reach the final car park at Ketetahi, after a long walk through the forest, is the magnificent Blue Lake.
-This is one of the most sacred sites in the national park for the local Maori, and there is many a legend attached to its beautiful blue color.
+This is one of the most sacred sites in the national park for the local Maori, and there are many a legend attached to its beautiful blue color.

 How to Start the Tongariro Crossing